giolomidze/MouseClickerUI/README.md

 This tool is for educational and productivity purposes only.
 Use responsibly and at your own risk.
 The developers are not responsible for any unintended consequences of using this application.

-## Contributing

-[If you want to allow contributions, specify how others can contribute to the project.]